 Starting at the topmost shelf, remove each item.
 Look at it and make a judgment on whether it is something that will need to be kept or gotten rid of and place it in the appropriate zone.

-If the shelf is removable, take it out to clean it thoroughly and wipe down the top of the refrigerator and the walls.
+If the shelf is removable, take it out to clean it thoroughly with warm (not hot, or your shelves could shatter if they are glass) and wipe down the top of the refrigerator and the walls.

 Dry the shelf and replace only the items that you are keeping.
 Before putting each item back, wipe the bottom of the containers.
 There’s a good chance that they are not the cleanest, especially if there has been something sticky spilled at any point and you have teenagers whose mantra seems to be, “Well, I didn’t spill it, so why should I clean it up?” or is that just me?

-Work your way down, until you are at the floor of the refrigerator and make sure to wash out any drawers with warm soapy water.
+Work your way down, until you are on the floor of the refrigerator, and make sure to wash out any drawers with warm soapy water.
 Remove the drawers and wash behind them.
 This is where the brushes may come in handy.
-All kinds of funk can build up back there and it can get icky in a hurry.
+All kinds of funk can build up back there and it can get very sticky and gross in a hurry.

 Close the door.

 Deal with the get rid ofs before moving on to the freezer.
-You do not want to have to deal with a pile of get rid ofs from everything you sort today.
+You do not want to have to deal with a pile of all of the get-rid-ofs from everything you sort today.

 If your refrigerator has a power cool setting, use that when you are done with the freezer portion of your clean-up.
 If you have a standalone refrigerator, vacuum the coils and wipe down the appliance.